 Why professional development?
 Here at the Office of Sustainability, we think it is of vital importance that we teach our employees how to succeed in the careers and fields that interest them.
 Not only do we help them discover what they want to do with their lives, we help them find ways to incorporate sustainability into their chosen professions.
 With our professional development program, we aim to promote a brighter future, personally and environmentally.

-***Please note: This website's purpose is to serve as a resource for our employees, volunteers, and interns.
-While we encourage interested parties outside of our office to look at what we offer, these resources are only available to current volunteers and student employees within the Office of Sustainability.
+Please note: This website's purpose is to serve as a resource for our employees.
+While we encourage interested parties outside of our office to look at what we offer, these resources are only available to current students and staff within the Office of Sustainability.

 Building a resume is the first step to getting the job of your dreams.
 The content you fill it with must not only be well worded, it must also look organized and professional, catching the eye of a potential employer.
 Check out this document from Career Services to get started: